Tel: 00 353 61 202015

 What You Will Study

 The suite of modules offered provides a well-rounded coverage of the economics discipline.
-This option builds on introductory foundation modules Microeconomics, Macroeconomics, Intermediate Economics and Applied Economic Analysis.
-The modules follow a logical and progressive sequence that emphasises two inter-related components: a strong monetary and financial component Applied Economic Analysis, and Monetary Economics; an international dimension which includes the European Economy, International Economics and Contemporary Issues in the Global Economy; and an applied dimension Managerial Economics, Industrial Economics and Public Finance.
+This option builds on introductory foundation modules Microeconomics, Macroeconomics, Intermediate Economics and Quantitative Methods for Economics.
+The modules follow a logical and progressive sequence that emphasises two inter-related components: an international dimension which includes the European Economy, International Economics and Contemporary Issues in the Global Economy; and an applied dimension developed in Applied Economic Analysis, Industrial Economics and Public Finance.

 The research and econometric skills of students are developed through mini-projects set for individual modules.
 As a consequence, students can expect to graduate with strong analytical, theoretical and empirical skills.
 Extensive use of quantitative techniques and an emphasis on the importance of analytical thinking instils transferable skills in Economics students that they can use and develop in a wide range of careers.
 Accordingly, employment prospects for graduates are very good.